Housing and residence life regulations

 Barbecues and Grills

 The University has provided grilling areas located within the residential community.
 Grilling may occur only at these designated areas.
-Any flammable materials (i.e. propane) used for grilling may not be stored in the residence hall rooms.
+Any flammable materials (i.e., propane) used for grilling may not be stored in the residence hall rooms.
 Personal grills are prohibited on campus.

 Check-In and Check-Out Procedures

-1. Sign up for a check-out time with the resident assistant (RA) on the floor and complete all check-out procedures at time of appointment;
+1. Sign up for a check-out time with the resident assistant (RA) on the floor and complete all check-out procedures at the time of appointment;

-2. Restore the walls, ceilings, doors and windows to their original state by removing posters, decals and other coverings;
+2. Restore the walls, ceilings, doors, and windows to their original state by removing posters, decals and other coverings;

 3. All drawers must be emptied and cleaned;